Multifractal analysis of homological growth rates for hyperbolic surfaces: Finite Markov structures

-We define a partition of $\varDelta$ into arcs bordered by two consecutive points in $W'$.
+Note that $W'$ is a finite subset of $\bigcup_{v\in V}W(v)$.
+As in \cite[Lemma~2.3]{BowSer79}, one verifies the following lemma. \begin{lemma} We have $f(W')\subset W'$. \end{lemma} We define a partition of $\varDelta$ into arcs with endpoints given by two consecutive points in $W'$.
 We choose all partition elements to be left-closed and right-open, in anticlockwise order.
-We label the partition elements by integers in a countable subset $S$ of $\mathbb N$, and denote the element labeled with $a\in S$ by $\varDelta(a)$.
-By the transitivity of $f|_{\Lambda(G)}$ and Lemma~\ref{endpoints-Markov}, $f$ is a finitely irreducible Markov map with a Markov partition $(\varDelta(a))_{a\in S}$, which determines by \eqref{m-shift} a transitive finite Markov shift
+We label the partition elements by integers in a finite subset $S$ of $\mathbb N$, and denote the element labeled with $a\in S$ by $\varDelta(a)$.
+By the arguments in \cite[Lemma~ 2.5]{BowSer79} we obtain the following important fact.